ARogala/cs-feedy/README.md

 3. Improve accessibility.

+4. Factor out button list filter function.
+It is the same in all three button lists

+5. Organize component folder (add some sub folders) there are lots of components

+6. Make a footer component.

-3. Support Internet Explorer.
+7. Support Internet Explorer.
 (Maybe??)

 ## Dependencies